West Virginia online poker is on its way!

 By the wording of the law, lottery officials were compelled to issue “emergency” rules by July 2020.
 The word “emergency” in this context is more to indicate that the rules themselves are temporary, rather than any kind of inherent time pressure.

 Regardless of what their definition of the word was, lottery officials have already submitted and are moving forward with their set of temporary rules.
-However, the state’s plans to take its sweet time in issuing licenses and getting underway have been dashed as a result of the COVID-19 pandemic.
+However, the state’s plans for issuing licenses and getting underway are under some pressure to speed up, as a result of the COVID-19 pandemic.

 The outpouring of business and interest in online poker as the result of land-based poker’s temporary hiatus has inspired regulators and operators to push forward as quickly as possible.
 Thus, statements from regulators are guiding our estimates for the timeline of online poker’s launch in West Virginia.